roc-lang/roc/roc-for-elm-programmers.md

     DiskFull -> ...
 ```

-Here is a set
-of slightly different types that would make the above expression compile.
+Here is the set of slightly different types that will make the original chained
-(`after` is unchanged.)
+expression compile. (`after` is unchanged.)

 ```elm
 File.read : Filename -> Task File.Data (File.ReadErr *)